cygonz0/http-snapshot/README.md

 # http-snapshot
 NSE script for Nmap that attempts to take a snapshot of the remote host if it runs a web server.
-Based on the original http-screenshot.nse, with fixes included.
+Based on the original SpiderLabs http-screenshot.nse, with fixes included.
 Requires wkhtmltoimage to be installed and in your path.
 The OSX wkhtmltoimage installer package is included in this repository.
 ## Installation
 First, install the correct wkhtmltoimage binary for your OS, followed by:
 ```